aglasencnik/EmmetNetSharp/CONTRIBUTING.md

 ## Development Setup

-To set up a development environment for BlazoryVS, follow the instructions in the [README](https://github.com/aglasencnik/BlazoryVS/blob/master/README.md).
+To set up a development environment for EmmetNetSharp, follow the instructions in the [README](https://github.com/aglasencnik/EmmetNetSharp/blob/master/README.md).

 ## Code of Conduct

-Please review our [Code of Conduct](https://github.com/aglasencnik/BlazoryVS/blob/master/CODE_OF_CONDUCT.md) before participating in the BlazoryVS community.
+Please review our [Code of Conduct](https://github.com/aglasencnik/EmmetNetSharp/blob/master/CODE_OF_CONDUCT.md) before participating in the EmmetNetSharp community.

-We appreciate your contributions and look forward to working together to improve BlazoryVS!
+We appreciate your contributions and look forward to working together to improve EmmetNetSharp!